bup/bup/README.md

    RPMForge (for fuse-python) and EPEL (for pyxattr and pylibacl).

    On Cygwin, install python, make, rsync, and gcc4.

+   If you would like to use the optional bup web server on systems without a tornado package, you may want to try this:

+            pip install tornado

  - Build the python module and symlinks: